THE CVCU METHOD

 CVCU is an integrated model featuring the capstones of coaching and mentoring ideologies along with the “flipped classroom model,” which is built on the findings of Millennial and Generation Z learning styles, andragogical (adult learning) applications, and the parent-directed (homeschool) education movement.
 Upon acceptance to the University, students will complete a Career Plan assessment to set a course for their academic pursuit based on goals, giftings, callings, interests, and abilities.
 Students then begin a cohort study in their field of interest, with specialty classes offered in Socratic learning modules at the CVCU campus with hybridized options for all general education courses.
 Studies are built on a Career Plan that helps them determine the necessary job skills required in their field of study.
 The goal is not solely the pursuit of a piece of paper, the achievement of an ethereal degree.
 Instead, through their experience at CVCU, students will gain a career-focused, mentor-modeled, well-rounded education that prepares them to be workers and citizens of the modern world.
 CVCU professors recognize that they're doing more than simply teaching the students of today; they're training the culture-shapers of tomorrow.

-Students work alongside their Faculty Mentor to complete studies in a variety of general education and major specific options, offering individually-paced coaching for these courses of study.
+Students work alongside faculty mentors to complete studies in a variety of general education and major specific options, offering individually-paced coaching for these courses of study.
 Through this blended system, students experience the benefits of social sharpening, networking, discussion-based learning modules, mentorship, and teamwork.
 Two days a week, students attend regular discussion group classes for presentations, group projects, small group discussions, and networking opportunities.
-The other three days, they study, talk with their Faculty Mentor, work and/or volunteer in the community.
+The other three days, they study, talk with their faculty mentors, work and/or volunteer in the community.
 Through this model, and with the addition of dedicated summer coursework, highly-motivated, self-directed students can earn their BA or BS degree in as little as three years at a highly competitive rate (see Tuition page for rates and special spring discount information).

 Failures of the Traditional University Model